-Knee pain is the most common pain problem among older individuals and the For numbered affiliations see most frequent cause of osteoarthritis (OA) of the knees.
+Knee pain is the most common pain problem among older individuals and the most frequent cause of osteoarthritis (OA) of the knees.
 OA of the knee impacts on quality of life and causes physical disability as well as limitations in functioning in older individuals.
 Studies have shown that there